jmsak/GettingCleaningData/CodeBook.md

 ### Process

-The script `run_analysis.R` performs the following process to clean up the data and create tiny data sets:

 1. Merge the training and test sets to create one data set.

 2. Reads `features.txt` and uses only the measurements on the mean and standard